cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 Use the Cloudflare API to send a [`PUT`](/api/operations/zone-level-authenticated-origin-pulls-set-enablement-for-zone) request to enable zone-level authenticated origin pulls.

-If you had set up logging on your origin, test and confirm that Authenticated Origin Pulls is working.
+If you had set up logging on your origin during [step 2](#2-configure-origin-to-accept-client-certificates), test and confirm that Authenticated Origin Pulls is working.

 ##  5. Enforce validation check on your origin